Oaktree Specialty Lending (OCSL)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For Specialty Finance companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-Oaktree Specialty Lending’s pre-tax profit margin came in at negative 0.3% this quarter.
-This result was 38.6 percentage points worse than the same quarter last year.
+In Q4, Oaktree Specialty Lending’s pre-tax profit margin was 48.9%.
+This result was 40.4 percentage points better than the same quarter last year.

 8. Earnings Per Share